 - 1. Verify that the target computer meets or exceeds the system requirements. - 2.
 Exit all programs running on your system. - 3.
-Double-click the IPCMServer.exe file. - 4.
-Before the Ivanti Voice installation wizard opens, you will be asked to install Microsoft XML 4.0 and Microsoft Visual C++ 2008.
-Click OK.
+Double-click the IvantiVoiceServer.exe file. - 4.
+Before the Ivanti Voice installation wizard opens, you will be asked to install the missing prerequisites.